 Who would speak for you if you couldn’t speak for yourself?
 What would they say?
 Think about your financial, health, legal and personal wishes and how you can make sure they’re known and respected.

 Accidents, illness or death can happen at any time so it’s important to talk to your loved ones about your wishes and document them.

-Plan Ahead to safeguard your rights and take control of your future.
-Complete the legal tools available and discuss your wishes with your family and friends.
-The completed tools mean family and those close to you will know your choices and be prompted to act upon them if you cannot express yourself at some time in the future.
+Complete the legal tools available so your loved ones will know your choices, and be prompted to act upon them if you cannot express yourself at some time in the future.

 Thinking about your future and making your wishes known in advance can help reduce family stress and conflict during times of crisis.

 Speak for yourself.
 Make your wishes clear and protect against abuse.

 Remember to leave copies of your documents with your loved ones, your GP, your legal team and your local hospital.

 An Advance Care Directive is a legal form that allows people over the age of 18 years to:

 - Write down their wishes, preferences and instructions for future health care, living arrangements, personal matters and end of life

 - Appoint one or more substitute decision-makers to make these decisions on their behalf when they’re unable to do so themselves.